Department of Educational Leadership

 For information, contact the Department of Educational Leadership, 306 McGuffey Hall or call 513-529-6825.

-We also partner with an array of campus offices and programs to offer co-curricular courses designed to maximize the potential for student co-curricular learning: courses like EDL 100: Career Development and the College Student, EDL110: The University and the Student, and EDL 290: The Nature of Group Leadership which help students of any major develop knowledge and experience in particular areas.
+This department partners with an array of campus offices and programs to offer co-curricular courses designed to maximize the potential for student co-curricular learning, such as EDL 100, EDL 110, and EDL 290 which help students of any major develop knowledge and experience in particular areas.

 EDL 100.
 Career Development for College Students.
 (2)